The Profession of Oriental Medicine

 - The global herbal supplement and remedy industry is forecast to exceed $105 billion by 2017, according to research from Global Industry Analysts.
 Market growth is driven by the world’s aging population, increased general awareness surrounding health issues and a lower rate of side effects compared with conventional medicines.

 - In recent years, massage therapy has reached some of the nations' top hospitals, including Memorial Sloan-Kettering Cancer Center in New York and Stanford Hospital in California.
-Fifteen percent of hospitals now offer Complementary and Alternative Medicine (CAM) therapies and almost 60% of medical schools offer courses in CAM.
-(American Hospital Association)
+In 1998, only 7.7% of hospitals were offering complementary and alternative therapies.
+By 2011, that number had risen to 42% (American Hospital Association)

 Doctors, researchers, scientists, insurance companies, and patients alike are coming to the same conclusion: that although still relatively new to the United States, the growing field Oriental medicine has survived the test of time and is effective in treating illness, ensuring that acupuncture and massage colleges have continued to endure as well.